frconor-ebook/meditations/_posts/2025-02-10-the-priestly-society-of-the-holy-cross.md

 The doctor immediately recognized the rash as the rash of shingles, herpes zoster, a very painful infection of the nerve roots, where people usually have a fever.
 They\'re often in the hospital.
-Yet St. Josemaria was walking around and talking that get-together and working as if nothing was the matter.
+Yet St. Josemaría was walking around and talking that get-together and working as if nothing was the matter.